smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 🚀 It should open a Chrome Window, navigate to the page and stay like that!
 If you uncomment the last line `driver.quit()` then you will see that Chrome will close automatically.
 You need to do that otherwise you'll have plenty of Chrome Windows opened after a while!

-## Searching cars in Paris Charles de Gaulle Airport
+## Searching chocolate based recipes 😋

 We will now simulate a user interaction with the page.
 Something one can do is click on the search bar and type a location.
-Go ahead and try it: type `CDG - Paris Charles de Gaulle Airport`.
-You should see a popup opening with some suggestions.
-Now click on `CDG - Paris Charles de Gaulle Airport` and click on the big `Search` button to launch the search.
+Go ahead and try it: type `chocolate`.
+Now click on the magnifying glass button to launch the search.

 This is what we want to emulate!
 We will use the [`find_element_by_id`](https://selenium-python.readthedocs.io/locating-elements.html#locating-by-id) method to locate the input in which we want to type.